-Pu-erh tea is a good choice for those who want to lose weight because it contains a low-calorie content and helps increase metabolism.
-In addition, pu’erh can reduce appetite by activating receptors in the stomach that signal the brain to feel full.
+Pu-erh tea is a good choice for those who want to lose weight because it contains a low-calorie content and may help increase metabolism.
+In addition, pu’erh might reduce appetite by activating receptors in the stomach that signal the brain to feel full.
 This helps keep hunger pangs at bay, allowing dieters to lose weight more efficiently and effectively (17).

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 Pu’erh contains caffeine, so it may not be safe for everyone.
 People who are sensitive to this stimulant should avoid drinking pu-erh tea– or any type of caffeinated beverages at all.

 A moderate amount of pu-erh tea is considered to be up to 4 cups per day.
 More than that is considered a high dose and may not be safe, particularly due to its caffeine content (16).
 This amount will vary according to the caffeine content of the pu-erh, which can range from 20 mg to 40 mg.

 Pu’erh tea is not recommended for those who are sensitive to caffeine or any other stimulant.
 Women who are pregnant or breastfeeding should also avoid this tea or limit caffeine intake as advised by their obstetrician.